Pop-up Preset:

 improve initiative

 We have lost our 'social compact', where we agree as citizens to obey laws, pay taxes, and cooperate as consumers.
-In return we are promised physical, financial, and civic security from our government.
+In return we are promised physical, financial, and civic security provided by our government.

 Demand The Promise